Tails and Trails: Best Dog-Friendly Hiking Adventures for Spirited Canines And Tips

 7. Great Smoky Mountains National Park, Tennessee/North Carolina

-The Great Smoky Mountains National Park is a tapestry of lush forests, misty mountains, and cascading waterfalls.
+Great Smoky Mountains National Park is a tapestry of lush forests, misty mountains, and cascading waterfalls.
 Dogs and their humans can journey along pet-friendly trails like the Gatlinburg Trail, savoring the sights and sounds of nature's symphony.
+See trail details on AllTrails.

 8. Dog Mountain, Washington

 Dog Mountain, situated in the Columbia River Gorge, is a haven for dog lovers seeking an adventurous hike.
-With trails like the Dog Mountain Loop, dogs can roam freely amid wildflower meadows and panoramic views, creating memories that etch into the heart.
+Dogs can roam freely amid wildflower meadows and panoramic views on the Dog Mountain Loop, creating memories that etch into the heart — one of the best hikes with dogs in the Pacific Northwest.

 9. Red Rock Canyon National Conservation Area, Nevada

-The Red Rock Canyon, a short drive from Las Vegas, offers a striking contrast to the city's hustle and bustle.
+Red Rock Canyon National Conservation Area, a short drive from Las Vegas, offers a striking contrast to the city's hustle and bustle.
 Dogs can explore trails like the Calico Basin Trail, basking in the serenity of the red sandstone cliffs and desert landscapes.
+Find dog-friendly trail options on BringFido.

 10. Olympic National Park, Washington

 Olympic National Park offers a diverse range of ecosystems, from lush rainforests to rugged coastlines.
-Trails like the Peabody Creek Trail provide an opportunity for dogs to experience the magic of this pristine wilderness.
+Trails like the Peabody Creek Trail provide an opportunity for dogs to experience the magic of this pristine wilderness — a must-visit for anyone hiking with their dog in Washington State.

 11. Devil's Lake State Park, Wisconsin